Eliot-Roxbergh/examples/write-ups_unpublished/LSM_apparmor_selinux.md

 - Policy: Define types and what they should be able to do. \
 Which objects have these types are then given to system objects (such as file or ports) via security contexts. \
 To reiterate: the policy decides allowances for each type, and the security context defines which object has that type.
-- Context: "Every process and object in the system has a context (also known as a label)" [2], this includes _type_ but also _user_, _role_, and an optional _sensitivity level_.
+- Context/Label: "Every process and object in the system has a context (also known as a label)" [2], this includes _type_ but also _user_, _role_, and an optional _sensitivity level_.
 This system object can be a file, port, or even X11, etc.\
 For instance, the file 'file_contexts' holds regex to file(s) and the default context they should have.
+This also extends to binaries that are run, which creates a process in the related domain (_**TODO:** see "domain transition rules" which specifies this label should allow process to transition from its inherited domain into that of the rule, such as pop_t_)
 - Boolean [1], an easy way to toggle certain parts of a policy at runtime.
 Thereby, it also shows common options that may be relevant for that policy.  \
 Example: \
 The boolean 'allow_ftpd_anon_write'[3] modifies the policy for ftpd to allow so-called anonymous users to write to disk.
 This is achieved with the _type_ 'public_content_rw_t' (to put it simply: like a special file permission), which is applied to files or directories that the anonymous user should have access to.
-As the application (ftpd) itself is not aware of SELinux, SELinux bases this on the process and file _types_. **TODO:** question, how does SELinux correctly identify that the FTP user writing is anonymous?
+As the application (ftpd) itself is not aware of SELinux, SELinux bases this on the process and file _types_. _**TODO:** question, how does SELinux correctly identify that the FTP user writing is anonymous?_

 **Example of file types and names:**
-- Booleans: booleans.local
-- Policy: policy.30 (binary file)
-- Context: file_contexts (for _file_ system objects)
+- Booleans: `booleans.local` (persistent config of which booleans should be on)
+- Policy: `policy.30` (all the compiled rules that will be used by SELinux system-wide, `.30` is simply the policy version). \
+It may for instance be viewed with `seinfo policy.30  --all`
+- Contexts: e.g. `file_contexts` (for _file_ system objects), this specifies the default contexts (labels) for different files and directories on disk.
+Files may be deviate from this default (e.g. if it's simply moved there or was manually changed), it can optionally be restored with `restorecon`. \
+Example line: `/var/ftp(/.*)?    system_u:object_r:ftpd_anon_rw_t:s0`

 [1] - <https://wiki.gentoo.org/wiki/SELinux/Tutorials/Using_SELinux_booleans> \
 [2] - <https://selinuxproject.org/page/BasicConcepts> \